decidim-archive/docs-workshop/README.md

 ## License

-The code of this website is &copy; 2017 [Decidim](https://decidim.org) under the terms of the [AGPL-3.0 License](https://choosealicense.com/licenses/agpl-3.0/).
+The code of this website is © 2018 [Decidim](https://decidim.org) under the terms of the [AGPL-3.0 License](https://choosealicense.com/licenses/agpl-3.0/).
-The contents of this website are &copy; 2017 [Decidim](https://decidim.org) under the terms of the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed) license.
+The contents of this website are © 2018 [Decidim](https://decidim.org) under the terms of the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed) license.